Chronic fatigue syndrome can be a baffling disease.

 “I have seen the horrors of this disease, multiplied by hundreds of patients,” Dr. Jose Montoya, professor of infectious diseases at Stanford University, and lead author of the study, said in a statement.
 “It’s been observed and talked about for 35 years now, sometimes with the onus of being described as a psychological condition.
 But chronic fatigue syndrome is by no means a figment of the imagination.
 This is real.”

-The disease also hits people financially, leading from $17 billion to $24 billion annually in medical bills and lost income, according to the CDC.
+The disease also hits people financially, leading from

 How the test could help